-Also, as for buildings that meet the requirements of the district development plans in redevelopment promotion districts, they may go beyond the general regulations if a specified administrative agency find them as not causing hindrance to traffic, safety, disaster prevention and public sanitation in terms of their FAR, building coverage, restrictions on building use and height.
+Also, as for buildings that meet the requirements of the district development plans in redevelopment promotion districts, they may go beyond the general regulations if a specified administrative agency finds them as not causing hindrance to traffic, safety, disaster prevention and public sanitation in terms of their FAR, building coverage, restrictions on building use and height.

-In addition, although municipalities are to make decisions on district plans, TMG is, as an exception, to decide district plans for designating redevelopment promotion districts that exceed 3 ha in the 23 wards of Tokyo.
-As of March 31, 2013, 62 districts in the ward area and 6 in Tama area have been designated in city plans.
+In addition, although municipalities are to make city plans in terms of district plans, TMG is, as an exception, to make district plans for designating redevelopment promotion districts that exceed 3 ha in the special wards of Tokyo.
+As of March 31, 2023, 89 districts in the Special-ward area and 6 in Tama area have been designated in city plans.

-Roadside District Plans
+2 Roadside District Plans

-The roadside district plans were introduced by the revised Roadside Act of October 1996 by replacing the roadside development plans that had been formulated under the Act for the Improvement of Roadsides along Trunk Roads of May 1980 (hereinafter referred to as "Roadside Act") that was enacted in order to ensure the prevention of nuisances arising from road traffic noise and to promote adequate and reasonable land use.
+The roadside district plans were introduced by the revised Roadside Act of October 1996 by replacing the roadside development plans that had been formulated under the Act for the Improvement of Roadsides along Trunk Roads of May 1980 (hereinafter referred to as the "Roadside Act") that was enacted in order to ensure the prevention of nuisances arising from road traffic noise and to promote adequate and reasonable land use.

 Municipalities may include roadside district plans in city plans, in terms of roadsides of trunk roads (i.e. roadside development roads) that prefectural governors designated as those that (are expected to) experience environmental impacts due to road traffic noise.
-The plan sets out the roadside development policy, matters on building structure and use, and allocation of buffer spaces (e.g. green spaces), which aims at formation of buffer building zones by promoting the high-level use of buildings facing roadside while improving the sound insulation of existing buildings, and prevention of nuisances arising from road traffic by allocating buffer spaces at intervals to encourage the townscape with good sound insulation.
+The plan sets out the roadside development policy, matters on building structure and use, and allocation of buffer spaces (e.g. green spaces), which aims at the formation of buffer building zones by promoting the high-level use of buildings facing the roadside while improving the sound insulation of existing buildings, and prevention of nuisances arising from road traffic by allocating buffer spaces at intervals to encourage the townscape with good sound insulation.

-In addition, as exceptional measures, there can be roadside district plans of appropriate building-bulk distribution type, bonus FAR type, FAR incentive type, townscape formation type and high-level use type, or those in roadside redevelopment promotion areas.
+In addition, as exceptional measures, there can be roadside district plans of Floor-area ratio transfertype, Urban housing development promotion-type, public facilities development promoting-type, building shapes coordinating-type and Efficient land utilization-type, or those in roadside redevelopment promotion areas.

-As of March 31, 2013, 43 areas in total (Circular Road 7 and 8, National Road 4 and the roadside of National Road 254, etc.) have been designated in city plans in Tokyo.
+As of March 31, 2023, 43 areas in total (Circular Road 7 and 8, National Road 4 and the roadside of National Road 254, etc.) have been designated in city plans in Tokyo.